kaleda/polychotomous/README.md

-# Polychotomous
-Code for the paper "Polychotomous traits and evolution under conformity" (Denton, Liberman, and Feldman, 2022)
+# Code for the paper "Polychotomous traits and evolution under conformity" (Denton, Liberman, and Feldman, 2022)